brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 3:15pm: Finished refactoring 'Update' functionality to work with multi-step form.

+* 3:15pm - 3:55pm: Brainstormed what functionality to work on next.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.